 A suprapubic tube is an attractive alternative to long-term urethral catheter use.
 The most common use of a suprapubic catheter is in individuals with spinal cord injuries and a malfunctioning bladder.
 Both paraplegic and quadriplegic individuals have benefited from this form of urinary diversion.
 When suprapubic tubes are needed, usually smaller (eg, 14F, 16F) catheters are placed.
 Like the urethral catheter, suprapubic tubes should be changed once a month on a regular basis.

 Suprapubic catheters are changed easily by either a nurse or a doctor.
 Unlike the urethral catheter, a suprapubic tube is less likely to become dislodged because the exit site is so small.
-When the tube is removed, the hole in the abdomen quickly seals itself within 1-2 days.
+When the tube is removed, the hole in the abdomen quickly seals itself with scar formation.

 Indications for suprapubic catheters include short-term use following gynecologic, urologic, and other types of surgery.
 Suprapubic catheters may be used whenever the clinical situation requires the use of a bladder drainage device; however, suprapubic catheters are contraindicated in persons with chronic unstable bladders or intrinsic sphincter deficiency because involuntary urine loss is not prevented.
 A suprapubic tube does not prevent bladder spasms from occurring in unstable bladders nor does it improve the urethral closure mechanism in an incompetent urethra.

-Potential complications with chronic suprapubic catheterization are similar to those associated with indwelling urethral catheters, including leakage around the catheter, bladder stone formation, urinary tract infection, and catheter obstruction.
+Potential complications of long-term suprapubic catheterization are similar to those associated with indwelling urethral catheters, including leakage around the catheter, bladder stone formation, urinary tract infection, and catheter obstruction.

 During the initial placement of a suprapubic tube, a potential for bowel injury exists.
 Although uncommon, bowel perforation is known to occur with first-time placement of suprapubic tubes.
 Other potential complications include cellulitis around the tube site and hematoma.